 The EU commission created the new European Travel and Authorization System (ETIAS) permit as a way to assess visa-free travelers before they arrive at the Schengen Area.
 Applicants will have to complete an online form that will then be processed through the ETIAS security database and will evaluate if they pose any risks concerning security.
 The ETIAS travel authorization is Europe’s response to the increasing number of tourists, migration flows and terrorist threats in recent years.

 Currently, nationals of more than 60 countries and territories can travel visa-free to the EU.
-The Commission expects a significant increase in travelers crossing the Schengen borders in the coming years, from 30 million in 2014 to 39 million in 2021.
+The Commission expects a significant increase in travelers crossing the Schengen borders in the coming years, from 30 million in 2014 to more than 40 million in 2022.

 How the ETIAS visa waiver works